overhide/overhide-widgets/README.md

 > ⚠ The [/demo-front-end/no-back-end.html](/demo-front-end/no-back-end.html) doesn't use a back-end &mdash; shows use of widgets without a back-end, the back-end setup can be ignored for this one.

-The [./demo-back-end](./demo-back-end) folder has all the code for the back-end, whether it runs using node locally on your development machin or as an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) (how the demos are hosted).
+The [./demo-back-end](./demo-back-end) folder has all the code for a minimal back-end, whether it runs using node.js locally on your development machine or as an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) (how these demos are hosted).

 To start running the back-end on your local development machine:

 1. prerequesites:
-   - node
+   - node.js
 1. open a console to the [./demo-back-end](./demo-back-end) subfolder of this repo
 1. `npm install`
 1. `npm run dev`